vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 **Powered by the cloud**

-Unlike on-premise solutions or Consumer-to-Consumer blockchain platforms, Vendia’s B2B Blockchain platform is powered by the cloud and delivered as a serverless Saas service.
-This means that virtually infinite computing and scales is available on-demand with the majority of costs based on capacity used.
+Unlike on-premise solutions or public blockchain platforms, Vendia’s enterprise blockchain platform is powered by the cloud and delivered as a serverless SaaS.
+This means that virtually infinite computing and scale is available on-demand with the majority of costs based on capacity used.

 **Faster innovation**

-Vendia’s B2B Blockchain Platform spins up in minutes, and connects partners with ease, without the need for ongoing maintenance.
-This allows you to focus on what matters to your company, partners, and your customers.
+Vendia’s platform spins up in minutes, and connects partners with ease, without the need for ongoing maintenance.
+This allows you to focus on what matters to your company, your partners, and your customers.

 ### Bring real-time data sharing to your organization